Home Cooked Diet Recipe for Dogs

 Providing a fresh, home prepared diet for your pet is a natural way to reduce inflammation and help maintain proper health.

 This recipe feeds a 50 lb dog for about one day; increase or decrease amount prepared according to your dog's size.
 Like humans, all dogs will have different metabolic rates.
 Weigh your dog before using this recipe then every 2-3 weeks until they are stable at a good weight.

-2 caps of Nature's Way Calcium Citrate, Carbonate & Malate (provides 500mg of calcium) OR 1 & 1/4 Tsp (500mg) of NOW Calcium Citrate Powder
+- 2 caps of Nature's Way Calcium Citrate, Carbonate & Malate (provides 500mg of calcium) OR 1 & 1/4 Tsp (500mg) of NOW Calcium Citrate Powder

 Give as directed on bottle according to body weight.